 What was your Griffith College experience like?

 In my experience, I realised that a portion of Griffith College graduates outperform other colleges alumni.
 Griffith focuses on practicality in certain courses rather than just the academic side.
 I don’t have the data to back this point up, but in my experience, I have observed that

 For example, in HubSpot, there are multiple Griffith graduates, and one, in particular, is a multi-award winning employee.
 He’s won all of our internal awards for killing all his targets and helping other staff.

 The lecturers themselves are all practitioners.
 They are either lecturers or trainers in the same space that they are teaching.

-The other module was Professional Practice and Management delivered by Mary O’Driscoll, the current programme director.
-It was really good because she basically taught us the business of education, she taught us how to plan out the costings, get rooms, venues, mics and consult with clients.
-It was very applicable to corporate training, which is always a nice money earner and also very good for someone who was looking to get into a management function if their already lecturing now, because they will get more money per annum opposed to per-hour if they stop lecturing and start managing lectures.
+The other module was Personal and Professional Development module, delivered by Mary O’Driscoll, the current Programme Director.
+It was really good because the lecturer basically taught us the business of education - how to plan out the costings, get rooms, venues, mics and consult with clients.
+It was very applicable to corporate training, which is always a nice money earner and also really suitable for someone who is looking to get into a management function if they are already lecturing because they will get more money per annum opposed to per-hour if they stop lecturing and start managing lectures.
 So this programme if used right is a career accelerator course as opposed to a skills accelerator course.

-To find out more please contact admissions on 01 415 0400 or [email protected].
+To find out more please about our postgraduate Teaching and Learning programmes, please contact admissions [email protected].